A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

 \subsubsection{Effect of changing far-field truncation rule}

-The truncation in \eqref{forcesff} is equivalent to stating that the atomistic information associated with atoms in Region III, which conceptually is an infinite far field, is completely disregarded.
-One can provide the flexible boundary scheme with more atomistic input from Region III by changing the truncation in \eqref{forcesff} to
+The truncation in \eqref{forcesff} is equivalent to stating that the atomistic information associated with atoms in Region {\cb 3}, which conceptually is an infinite far field, is completely disregarded{\cb , except for tiny strip, as shown in Figure~\ref{fig:regions_ff}.} One can provide the flexible boundary scheme with more atomistic input from Region {\cb 3} by changing the truncation in \eqref{forcesff} to

+where $N_3 > N_2$ is much larger, e.g. $N_3 = 4 N_2$. {\cb Conceptually, this is equivalent to increasing the width of Region 2 (c.f.
+Figure \ref{fig:regions}), but in our phrasing $N_2$ is uniquely specified by $N_1$ and the interaction range of the potential, hence the need for the introduction of a much larger $N_3$ is simply dictated by the wording -- see Figure \ref{fig:regions_ff} for further insight.}